A category of kernels for equivariant factorizations and its implications for Hodge theory: Implications for Hodge Theory

-Using the theorem above, the induction functor, and functoriality of the Chern character map, one can precisely relate the algebraic classes obtained from one another under grading changes.
-We have the following corollary,
+In this section we examine how algebraic classes behave under variation of the group action.
+Using Theorem~\ref{thm: PV}, the induction functor, and functoriality of push-forwards, Proposition~\ref{prop: functorial push}, one can precisely relate the algebraic classes under induction and restriction of the group action.
+The following is essentially due to Polishchuk and Vaintrob.